 The results in Section 4.1 clearly show that WeMOI and EA-WR have a very strong influence on the mean of extreme precipitation over the study area.
 This was expected, as it is in line with the observations of Caroletti et al. (2021) for Southern Italy, and Romano et al. (2022) for Central Italy.
-In fact, the WeMOI consists of the normalized difference in atmospheric pressure between Cadiz, in the South of Spain, and Padua, in northern Northern Italy, and thus, it describes the formation of precipitation systems over the Tyrrhenian Sea (Lopez-Bustins et al., 2020; Redolat et al., 2019).
-Strong significant correlations with the WeMOI were also found in other studies, as for Central Italy by Romano et al., 2021 and for Southern Italy by Caroletti et al., 2021.
-(Lopez-Bustins et al., 2020; Redolat et al., 2019).
+In fact, WeMOI consists of the normalized difference in atmospheric pressure between Cadiz, in the South of Spain, and Padua, in Northern Italy, and thus, it describes the formation of precipitation systems over the Tyrrhenian Sea (Lopez-Bustins et al., 2020; Redolat et al., 2019).
 Nevertheless, EA-WR pattern consists of four atmospheric anomalies extending from North Atlantic to Western Russia (Barnston and Livezey, 1987).
 Negative phases, which correspond to low-pressure anomalies over Europe and Northern China and high-pressure anomalies over the Central North Atlantic and North of the Caspian Sea, have been found to drive wetter conditions across Europe and the Mediterranean (e.g., Krichak and Alpert, 2005).
 Moreover, EA-WR is highly correlated with WeMOI, and hence is reasonable that the two teleconnections have similar influence.

-In particular, the presence of significant intense negative correlation values in the Gulf of Genoa and the North-East for the mean-WeMOI correlation (Figure ??.a and ??.cmean with WeMOI (panels b and g of Figure 3) and EA-WR (panels d and i of Figure 3) is consistent with the known patterns of precipitation regimes over north-central North-Central Italy.
-In fact, intense daily precipitation values are expected over the Tyrrhenian Coast and north-eastern North-Eastern Alps in the presence of intense southwesterly flows from the Mediterranean, typical during the autumn season and favored by large scale circulation anomalies associated with negative value of the WeMOI.
-On the other hand, in the presence of positive values of the index, precipitation is expected to be linked to cut-off flows mostly affecting the Adriatic section of the Apennines.
-WeMOI and EA-WR.
-In the remaining portion of the study area, precipitation systems are more complex, as influenced by the passage of cut-of flow lows favoring precipitation over the southern and eastern Southern and Eastern portion of the Apennines area.
-In this case, correlation patterns with the WeMOI WeMOI and EA-WR are expected to be more fragmented(Figure ??, c).
+In particular, the presence of significant intense negative correlation values in the Gulf of Genoa and the North-East for the mean with WeMOI (panels b and g of Figure 3) and EA-WR (panels d and i of Figure 3) is consistent with the known patterns of precipitation regimes over North-Central Italy.
+In fact, intense daily precipitation values are expected over the Tyrrhenian Coast and North-Eastern Alps in the presence of intense southwesterly flows from the Mediterranean, typical during the autumn season and favored by large scale circulation anomalies associated with negative value of WeMOI and EA-WR.
+In the remaining portion of the study area, precipitation systems are more complex, as influenced by the passage of cut-of lows favoring precipitation over the Southern and Eastern portion of the Apennines area.
+In this case, correlation patterns with WeMOI and EA-WR are expected to be more fragmented.

-For It is very interesting to notice that although the 1h rainfall maxima, are mostly linked to convective phenomena, which are often characterized by a very limited spatial scale, the correlation with WeMOI presents more complex geographical patterns, even if still present (Figure ??.a). and EA-WR presents more extended geographical patterns than in the daily case (compare Figure 3.b and 3.d with 3.g 3.i).
+It is very interesting to notice that although the 1h rainfall maxima are mostly linked to convective phenomena, often characterized by a very limited spatial scale, the correlation with WeMOI and EA-WR presents more extended geographical patterns than in the daily case (compare Figure 3.b and 3.d with 3.g 3.i).

-A physical interpretation of the L-CV-WeMOI dependence is more complex.
-It is evident that some hotspots of correlation are present (Regarding the L-CV, the absence of evident correlation patterns for hourly annual maxima confirms our knowledge about spatial variability of convective phenomena (Figure 4.k-l for and 4.o-p): negative correlations are mostly located in the North-West, which partially confirms the results for the mean (compare Figure 4.f-g with 4.n-o).
-Elsewhere, small 3.k-o).
-Small and fragmented, mainly positive patterns are visible.
-Considering the ri, the robustness of patterns to for daily rainfall (Figure 3.p-t), but a physical interpretation of the L-CV-teleconnection dependence is more complex.
+Regarding the L-CV, the absence of evident correlation patterns for hourly annual maxima confirms our knowledge about spatial variability of convective phenomena (Figure 3.k-o).
+Small and fragmented, mainly positive patterns are visible for daily rainfall (Figure 3.p-t), but a physical interpretation of the L-CV-teleconnection dependence is more complex.
 In general, the consistency of patterns with spatial aggregation is lower than for the mean, which may be partly due to higher uncertainty in at-site computation of L-CV within a 10-year time window.
 For this reason, we believe that for L-CV, a spatial aggregation at 30km should be preferred for RFA.